 Tooth decay in children is more common than you may think.
-On average, one in every four preschool-aged child has a cavity.
+A study by the Indian Dental Association indicates that 70% children under the age of 15 years have gum diseases and dental decay and another 40% suffer from malocclusion.
 While factors like fluoride use and bottle-feeding can affect your child's chances of developing cavities, all kids are at risk for tooth decay.
 Start taking good care of your little one's teeth early to keep his mouth healthy.

 The Process of Decay

 When bacteria and sugars in the mouth mix, they form acids.
 These acids can attack the hard, outer layer of teeth, known as the enamel.
 The enamel begins to wear down as minerals are lost.
 You may notice white spots on your child's teeth if this is happening.
 This early decay can be repaired by reintroducing minerals to the teeth through fluoride use and a healthy diet.

 When the enamel breakdown process is allowed to continue without remineralization, the hard outer layer can be destroyed.
 The enamel will develop a cavity, which needs to be examined by a dentist and filled to prevent more damage.
 What can you do to prevent this process from getting out of control?